tinganho/balanced-storage/README.md

 ```ts
 this.anotherView = new View(this.user); // Add method.
 ```
-And look at the assign property `this.anotherView` to match a corresponding sub method call.
+And look at the assign target `this.anotherView` to match a corresponding sub method call.

 Because we assign to `this.anotherView` any kind of submethod classification must call a submethod on `this.anotherView`.
-And that is exactly what s done in our example:
+And that is exactly what we have done in our example:

 ```ts
 this.anotherView.removeUser(); // Sub method.